|

 of your site or in the left column are in a natural and comfortable position

-When creating your navigation, use industry-friendly words as the links.
+for the brain.
+Speak Clearly When creating your navigation, use industry-friendly words as the links.

 I had an editor of a college publication who named articles after current